MicrosoftDocs/win32/desktop-src/AD/class-and-attribute-display-names.md

-In this example, "<attribute name>" is the **lDAPDisplayName** of the attribute and "<display text>" is the text to display as the name of that attribute in the user interface.
+In this example, "&lt;attribute name&gt;" is the **lDAPDisplayName** of the attribute and "&lt;display text&gt;" is the text to display as the name of that attribute in the user interface.

 ## Guidelines for Class and Attribute Display Names